-DSLC sponsors an annual Tech-Expo which showcases cutting edge technology designed to improve the lives of people with disabilities.
+DSLC hosts an annual Tech-Expo which showcases cutting edge technology and services designed to improve the lives of people with disabilities.

-Please join us this year as Disability Services & Legal Center presents the 7th Annual Tech Expo & More to be announced for October 2012, in Santa Rosa, CA.
+Please join Disability Services & Legal Center as we present our Annual Tech Expo & More each October in Santa Rosa, CA.

 Some examples of AT include:

 - Service animals.

 - Hearing aids.

 - Computer enhancement software.